Temple Adath Israel of the Main Line: Founding and building

 The congregation retained architects Pietro Belluschi and Charles Frederick Wise who designed the new sanctuary in 1956 and 1957.
 The synagogue laid the cornerstone for the sanctuary on November 23, 1958.
 Philadelphia mayor Richard Dilworth spoke at the ceremony, and was joined by former Senator Herbert H. Lehman and Governor Theodore McKeldin of Maryland.
 The new George Friedland sanctuary sat 1400 and was dedicated on September 11, 1959, along with the Charles Tabas Auditorium and six additional classrooms.

-The sanctuary features a rooftop cupola and a 12-sided structure as the centerpiece and symbolizes the 12 tribes of Israel that rises 36-feet above the sanctuary.
+The sanctuary features a rooftop cupola and a 12-sided structure as the centerpiece that rises 36 feet above the sanctuary, symbolizing 12 tribes of Israel.

 Main Line Reform Temple Beit Elohim was founded in 1952 by young couples as the area's first Reform congregation.
 The congregation held Sunday School and Sabbath services at the Haverford Friends School on Buck Lane.
 When Adath Israel moved from 410 Montgomery Avenue to Merion in 1954, Main Line Reform purchased the property from Adath Israel and used the building for its own services.
 Main Line Reform constructed its current sanctuary and classroom buildings at the Montgomery Avenue site in 1960.
 During construction, Adath Israel welcomed Main Line Reform which shared Adath Israel's building for its own services, community events, and Hebrew school.

 History

 Adath Israel had grown to 900 families with a real estate value of $2,000,000 in 1965.

 On November 9, 1981, a fire ravaged Dropsie College for Hebrew and Cognate Learning's building at Broad and York Streets in Philadelphia.
 In December 1983, Adath Israel welcomed the school which moved into its education building rent-free.

 In the early 1990s, Akiba Hebrew Academy relocated its Middle School across N Highland Avenue to the Adath Israel school building for two years.

 The synagogue has long welcomed prominent leaders to address its congregation.
 Former prime minister of Israel Shimon Peres spoke at the synagogue on May 3, 1997.

 Congregation Beth T'fillah of Overbrook Park merged with Adath Israel in 2006.
 Suburban Jewish Community Center-Bnai Aaron in Havertown closed in 2010 and merged with Adath Israel.

 Adath Israel undertook a renovation of its building in 2014.
 AOS Architects redesigned the sanctuary with a new ark, moveable bimah, and incorporated new lighting and audio.

+The synagogue numbered 750 member families in January 2025, and the Hebrew school had grown to 120 students from 75 in 2021.

+In November 2025, Adath Israel joined with United Hatzalah of Israel to welcome Eden Golan, Israel's 2024 Eurovision Contestant, to perform at the synagogue in front of 700 attendees.